cffhr99/Module1-Challenge/README.md

 #### Observations:
 1) There are more than half Plays campaigns between 21 and 31 days.
 2) The plays campaigns, which are between 11 tp 21 days, have the highest percentage of success.
+3) Based on the data point definition, there are 179 Plays campaigns out of 1066 total Plays campaigns to be close or finish their goals in a short term.

+#### Additional Suggestions:
+- Louise needs